AVATAR stands for Automated Verification of reAl Time softwARe.

 How to start?

-- Hello world system: explanations on how to make an AVATAR design, and how to perform simulations and formal verification from an AVATAR design
+- My first Avatar model (video): how to make an AVATAR design, and how to perform simulations.

-- These two guided labs shall help you to start with AVATAR
+- These guided labs shall help you to start with AVATAR

 - Modeling with AVATAR